Alexandros (band)

-Alexandros (アレキサンドロス, Arekisandorosu), stylized as [Alexandros] is a Japanese rock band, signed to RX-Records and managed by UK Project.
-On March 28, 2014, the band renamed to [Alexandros] from [Champagne] on request from Bureau du Champagne, Japan.
+Alexandros (アレキサンドロス, Arekisandorosu), stylized as [Alexandros], is a Japanese rock band, managed by UK Project.
+They are signed to RX-Records and Polydor Records, both under Universal Music Japan.
+On March 28, 2014, the band renamed from [Champagne] to [Alexandros] from on request from Bureau du Champagne, Japan.

+Overview

+In 2001, Yoohei Kawakami formed the band [Champagne], with Hiroyuki Isobe joining from the initial lineup.
+After several changes in members, in 2010 Kawakami, Shirai, Isobe, and then-drummer Ishikawa debuted under RX-RECORDS.
+In 2014, they changed their name to [Alexandros].

 On November 28, 2014, it was announced that the band would be signed to Universal Music Japan, starting from their single "Wataridori / Dracula la" (ワタリドリ, Dracula la) that was released in 2015.
 Subsequent album and singles since 2015 have been released by Universal Music Japan.

 In 2016, the band performed at the SXSW Music Festival as part of the Japan Nite showcase.

+The Japanese version of The Legend of Tarzan uses their song "Nawe, Nawe" as its theme song.
 In 2018, their song "Mosquito Bite" was used as the theme for the live-action film adaptation of Bleach.
 That same year, the band also contributed the theme song ("Arpeggio") and ending theme ("Your Song") to the Sega video game Judgment.
-A year later in 2019, their song "PRAY" was used as the theme for the Japanese dub of the MonsterVerse film Godzilla: King of the Monsters.
+A year later in 2019, their song "Pray" was used as the theme for the Japanese dub of the MonsterVerse film Godzilla: King of the Monsters.
+"Senkou" was used as the theme music for the 2021 film Mobile Suit Gundam: Hathaway's Flash, including promotional material and an animated music video released by the band.
+Alexandros songs were also the opening themes for the 2025 anime Sword of the Demon Hunter: Kijin Gentōshō ("Ash") and Umamusume: Cinderella Gray ("Koeru").

 From 2020 to 2021, the band's lead vocalist Yoohei Kawakami was a guest vocalist of two songs by Tokyo Ska Paradise Orchestra for the Japanese Tokusatsu drama Kamen Rider Saber.

+The original band name [Champagne] was said to reflect the idea that “the sound should reach everyone: the fans, staff, and the band themselves, so that everyone can get drunk on the music.”
+However, this explanation was something they came up with later.
+The real origin was that they borrowed it from Oasis' song “Champagne Supernova.”

+On Kawakami’s blog, he also wrote that when he was in fifth grade, he picked the name simply because it “just sounded cool,” even though he didn’t really know what it meant.
+When he lived in Syria, he had already been using [Champagne] as the name of the band he formed there.

+Common nicknames for the band include ドロス(“Dros”) and アレキ (“Areki”).